-This Line Officer/Agency Administrator Desk Reference Guide for Fire Program Management was created to aid Line Officers who oversee fire management.
-This guide is meant to be used for resource objectives when changes are going to be made on a landscape.
-This falls under wildland fire as well as other fuels treatments.
+This Line Officer/Agency Administrator Desk Reference Guide for Fire Program Management was created to aid Line Officers who oversee fire management from preseason through the life of a fire and post fire season.
 References to the original direction (Forest Service Manual, Forest Service Handbook, Interagency Standards and Guide aka Red Book, etc.) are provided.

-A. History of the Guide:
+History of the Guide: